newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_link_account.html.markdown

 page_title: "New Relic: newrelic_cloud_gcp_link_account"
 sidebar_current: "docs-new relic-resource-cloud-gcp-link-account"
 description: |-
-Link a GCP account to New Relic.
+Link an GCP account to New Relic.
 ---

 # Resource: newrelic_cloud_gcp_link_account

-Use this resource to link a GCP account to New Relic.
+Use this resource to link an GCP account to New Relic.

 ## Prerequisite

 Setup is required in GCP for this resource to work properly.
 The New Relic GCP integration can be set up to pull metrics from GCP services.

-Using a metric stream to New Relic is the preferred way to integrate with GCP.
+Using a metric stream to New Relic is the preferred way to integrate with Azure.
 Follow the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/gcp-integration-metrics) to set up a metric stream.

 To pull data from GCP instead, complete the [steps outlined here](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic).